dinger1986/gohttpserverinstall/README.md

 Creates a directory under /opt/gohttp/public for files to sit in

+You can use Hetzner to test this with a $20 credit using this referal code https://hetzner.cloud/?ref=p6iUr7jEXmoB

 # How to Install the server
 Please setup your firewall on your server prior to running the script.